Venafi/vault-pki-backend-venafi/README.md

    ```

    :pushpin: **NOTE**: The `ttl` and `max_ttl` role parameters can be used specify the
-   default and maximum allowed validity for certificate requests if the CyberArk CA template
+   default and maximum allowed validity for certificate requests if the Venafi CA template
    supports flexible validity periods.
 If the CA is DigiCert, Entrust, or Microsoft with
    CyberArk Certificate Manager, Self-Hosted, the `issuer_hint` parameter is also required for `ttl`
    functionality (e.g. `issuer_hint="m"` for Microsoft).
 When issue or sign operations